Kodkey/KDashboard/README.md

 ## Usage

+ Well I will describe my object usage as simple as possible:

   To use KDashboard, you have to :
   * Import KDashboard and CollectionViewEmbedderViewController classes to your project.
   * Prepare an UICollectionViewCell subclass to display in the KDashboard.